Online Safety / CEOP

 Safer Internet day

-Safer Internet Day is celebrated across the world on 10th February.
+Safer Internet Day is celebrated across the world in February.
 Schools, companies, governments and wider are all getting involved to help encourage the safe, responsible and positive use of technology.

 For parents, Safer Internet Day is a great time to have a conversation with your child about staying safe online.